EsotericSquishyy/ergo/README.md

 We support RGB and RGBA in hex format (i.e. `"#ffffff"` or `"#ffffffff"`).
 Note that you can use our Python project to automatically generate ergo themes from arbitrary Base 16 color schemes like those found on [Tinted Gallery](https://tinted-theming.github.io/tinted-gallery/).

-If you want to define your own enviroments mentioned in the **Environments** you must add information for how to color it.
+If you want to define your own environments, you must add information for how to color it.
-This is done through the `id` positional argument on `ergo-solution` and `ergo-statement`.
+This is done through the `id` positional argument in `ergo-solution` and `ergo-statement`.
-The id is used to match the value in the `json` file.
+The `id` is used to match the value in the `json` file.
-If you want to add your own id you will have to format it in the following way:
+If you want to add your own `id`, you will have to format it in the following way:

 ```json
 {